welschmichel/IOF_Maintenance_Working_Group_Public/README.md

 ### The Maintenance Working Group in the Context of the IOF Ontologies

 The Maintenance Working Group Reference Ontology directly imports the __IOF Core__ reference ontology (developed by the [IOF Top-Down working group](https://www.industrialontologies.org/top-down-wg/)).
 Figure 1 shows where ontologies developed by the Maintenance Working Group fit into the broader context of the IOF ontologies.
-More information about the modularisation choices made by thr IOF can be found on our [website](https://www.industrialontologies.org/iof-charter).
+More information about the modularisation choices made by the IOF can be found on our [website](https://www.industrialontologies.org/iof-charter).

 ![Maintenance_WG_Context](./Documentation%20%26%20Resources/images/maintenance_wg_context.png)
 *Figure 1: Maintenance Working Group in the Context of the IOF Ontology*